DOs and DON’Ts for the AF5 CII Exam

 Once the fact-find has been received, candidates should spend time reading it through very carefully, highlighting anything that appears to be a signpost for a potential question.
 It’s helpful to imagine the individuals as real clients, as this can help focus on what their long-term and short-term objectives might be, which aren’t actually revealed until the exam.

-For example, in the most recent AF5 paper, we are told on the first page that the clients’ 18-year-old son has taken out a student loan to cover his university tuition fees.
+For example, in one of the most recent AF5 papers, we are told on the first page that the clients’ 18-year-old son has taken out a student loan to cover his university tuition fees.
 We are also told that the parents are going to pay for his accommodation and living costs whilst he is at university.
 It is then noted that their daughter is planning to go to university in 2021.
 It’s mentioned again a bit later on that they will provide support, and the investment bond they hold was in fact taken out with a view to providing for the children’s university education.
 In this paper, it was very well signposted that there would be questions on this area!
 Sure enough, Question 6 of this exam was a two-part question: firstly asking candidates to explain how the parents could use their offshore bond to provide tax-efficient funds to support both their children whilst at university (for 10 marks), and in the second part, candidates had to identify the key factors that the parents should consider before deciding if they will provide funds to repay their son’s student loan after he graduates.
 The total marks available were 18.Here are some tips on how to prepare for the #CII #AF5 exam.
 Click To Tweet

 Research weak areas